Peak AI nabs $21M for a platform to help non-tech companies make AI-based decisions – TechCrunch

 As Potter describes it, Peak identified its opportunity early on.
 It was founded in 2014, a time non-tech enterprises were just starting to grasp how the concept of AI could apply to their businesses but felt it was out of their reach.

-Indeed, the larger landscape for AI services at that time was largely one focused on technology companies, specifically companies like Google, Amazon and Apple that were building AI products to power their own services, and often snapping up the most interesting talent in the field as it manifested through smaller startups and universities.
+Indeed, the larger landscape for AI services at that time was primarily one focused on technology companies, specifically companies like Google, Amazon and Apple that were building AI products to power their own services, and often snapping up the most interesting talent in the field as it manifested through smaller startups and universities.

 Peak’s basic premise was to build AI not as a business goal for itself but as a business service.
 Its platform sits within an organization and ingests any data source that a company might wish to feed into it.